Q: Mr. President, thank you for this opportunity, we

 the violence that is done in that faith's name.

-And so you will I think see our administration be very clear in
+And so you will I think see our Administration be very clear in

 distinguishing between organizations like al Qaeda -- that espouse

-legitimate disagreements but still be respectful.
+President Obama: -- but still be respectful.
 I cannot respect

 terrorist organizations that would kill innocent civilians and we will